dandaluga/baseball-database/INSTALL.md

 Select a data directory for the server.
 I chose C:\dev\db-data\postgresql\17

-Choose a password for your superuser (postgres)
+Choose a password for your superuser (postgres).
+I used "password" for simplicity, but you should use a strong password in production.

 Keep the default PostgreSQL port of 5432